emberjs/rfcs/text/0268-acceptance-testing-refactor.md

   test.
 * Implicit promise chaining will no longer be present.
 If your test needs to wait for a given promise, it should use `await`.
+* The test helpers that are included by a new default ember-cli app will be no longer needed and will be removed from the new application blueprint.
+This
+  includes:
+  * `tests/helpers/resolver.js`
+  * `tests/helpers/start-app.js`
+  * `tests/helpers/destroy-app.js`
+  * `tests/helpers/module-for-acceptance.js`

 ## Migration